jon-harper/OmniBox/docs/bom.md

 date: 2022-05-15
 ---

 The design allows for screws of multiple lengths (to allow you to use whatever is on hand).
 The assembly process notes where substitutions can be made.
-The following is a generic or "ideal" list.
+The first list is a "base" list common to all builds.
+Optional components based on your build configuration are listed separately.

+There are no affiliate links used on this site.

 ## General Components